selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

 - **Use SD Card for Updates:** After the initial flash through USB, perform subsequent [updates via the SD card](../features/sd-card-update.md).
 This keeps your device air-gapped and allows the existing firmware to verify the new one before installation.

-Note: The effectiveness of *TC Flash Hash* tamper detection feature relies on running legitimate, uncompromised firmware and safely protecting your *TC Code*.
+**Note**: The effectiveness of *TC Flash Hash* tamper detection feature relies on running legitimate, uncompromised firmware and safely protecting your *TC Code*.

 ### Setting Up Tamper Detection
 To help ensure the integrity of your device’s firmware, you can set up tamper detection tools, called *Tamper Check (TC) Flash Hash* and a *Tamper Check (TC) Code*.
 The *TC Code* must be at least six characters long, and for best security, should include a mix of letters, numbers, and special characters.
 You can create or change your *TC Code* by going to **Settings -> Security -> Tamper Check Code**.